muratko357/Aid-worker-security-incidents-analysis/README.md

 ## 3. Maps

 ### Power BI Maps for Global and Reginal Analyses
--	Utilizes Power BI's Bing Maps and a custom shape map created for provincial-level insights within the East Mediterranean Humanitarian Corridor.
+-	Utilizes Power BI's Bing Maps for global and regional analysis and a custom shape map created for specific insights within the East Mediterranean Humanitarian Corridor.
--	Data points for bubble maps are locations identified by latitude and longitude, with bubble size and color representing victim counts.
-The regional shape map is also colored by victim counts.
+-	Bubble maps visualize incidents based on latitude and longitude, with bubble size and color representing victim counts.
+The shape map for the East Mediterranean area is also colored by victim counts.

 ### QGIS Map Visualisation for Regional Analysis
 -	Utilizes the shape map for both country and provincial-level insights within the East Mediterranean Humanitarian Corridor.